mattc321/impexium_sso/README.md

          drush pm-enable impexium_sso

-- Configure the API credentials and setting on the configuration page
+- Configure the API credentials and settings on the configuration page

 # Developers